payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/ansible_app.rst

 Go back to the F5 ACI ServiceCenter and click on the L4-L7 App services tab.

-Try to select a parition, if partition deleted sucessfully and this point you will see only 1 more partition
+Try to select a parition, if partition deleted sucessfully then at this point you will see only 1 more partition

 Change the vars.yml file to reflect the parition you see and run the ansible playbook again